meeg/darkphoton/firmware_doc.md

 0x2000-0x2000+nch used in driver

+DELAYPW_IO3 stores 16 bits per channel.
+GRP32ch sends [7..0] to DLY[7..0] input of GRP4ch, and [11..8] to PW[3..0] input.
+But PW[3..0] is latched so that each block of 16 channels gets the same value.

 ## other important stuff

 USR_A[15..0]: output of DLYPW_IO3 - this is C_DOUT[15..0], or register C_CONTROL_L; input to DLYPW_IO3, PipeTime3, TrigSeq3 (bit 14)